Arizona Wildcats

 RANK

-Brayden Burries is an electric scoring guard that can take over games in big moments.
+Brayden Burries is an electric scoring guard that can take over games on both sides in big moments.
 Needs to work on his efficiency and deeper shot making ability.
 Love his athletic game and how he transferred his game from high-school to college, I believe he will be able to show the same in the League.
 Ceiling: Devin Booker- Floor: Bradley Beal

 Analysis done by @aahoopers.
 View their full draft big board and scouting reports here.